Last updated on July 1st, 2022 at 03:16 pm

 - Complain about how tired and unmotivated you are.

 - Do not look at the horse show calendar to plan your next show.

 - Focus on all the things you’re not doing.

 - Let everyone’s little comments and criticism really get to you.
 Take it all personally and feel bad about yourself.

-I couln’t figure out what was.
+I couldn’t figure out what was.
 I was thinking that I could benefit from a vacation.
-And then I began to wonder if these feeling can be something quite natural.
+And then I began to wonder if these feelings can be something quite natural.
 Maybe this is something that happens after you take a giant step toward your dream?

 I know that it’s not uncommon for runners to suffer post-event depression after finishing a marathon.
 This is due in part to achieving a goal that took much time and effort.

-I decided to some research on the Internet . . . and guess what I found?
+I decided to do some research on the Internet . . . and guess what I found?

-POST ACHIEVEMENT DEPRESSION or also know as POST ACHIEVEMENT SYNDROME
+POST ACHIEVEMENT DEPRESSION or also known as POST ACHIEVEMENT SYNDROME